wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

   }
 ```

-A few things to note about this key/value pair in the payload: **`"number": to_number`**.  to_number is the same value as in our index.html with the name attribute set to **to_number.** To use it you’ll have to use its key: number.
+A few things to note about this key/value pair in the payload: **`"number": to_number`**.  to_number is the same value as in our index.html with the name attribute set to **to_number.** To use it, you’ll have to use its key: number.

 ```python
  "to": {